kwaldenphd/data-visceralization/README.md

 [Link to sample log Google Form (ND users)](https://docs.google.com/forms/d/1aAm70RY5DxJicoFzcNKSwSCyuLvlKUGYgKIANmsoV70/edit?usp=sharing).
 You can make a copy and customize as needed.

+Explore the data in a spreadsheet program (Excel, Google Sheets), Python, or another exploratory data analysis tool like [Tableau Public](https://www.tableau.com/products/public) or [DataBasic](https://databasic.io/en/wtfcsv/).

 Discussion/reflection questions:
-Initial observations
+- What are some of your initial observations from the experience of logging data?
-What stood out/surprised
+- What stood out in your exploration of the data?
-What concerned
+- Anything that surprised or concerned you?
-How you're thinking about race/surveillance differently Other comments/questions/etc
+- How are you thinking about race and surveillance differently after this experience?
+- Other comments/questions/etc

 # Option #2